Colorado Recovery Retreats & Customized Counseling

-AFTERCARE from Eating Disorder Treatment Centers – Inpatient programs can save lives of those with severe eating disorders needing medical interventions, and residential programs can provide meal plan structure and coping skills to break eating disorder behaviors.
+AFTERCARE from Treatment Centers – Inpatient programs can save lives of those with serious eating disorders, medical detox is essential for those with severe alcohol or drug addiction, and residential programs can provide structure and coping skills to break eating disorder and addictive behaviors.
 But what happens when you return home?
-Aftercare is essential, and Dr. Dorie’s recovery retreats can provide this transitional treatment, with 1-on-1 counseling from Dr. Dorie, who is a Certified Eating Disorder Specialist with 25 years of experience.
+Aftercare is essential, and Dr. Dorie’s recovery retreats can provide this transitional treatment, with 1-on-1 counseling from Dr. Dorie, who is a Licensed Addiction Counselor and Certified Eating Disorder Specialist with 25 years of experience.

 EDIT™ Guides You in the Practice of Five Principles